hazelcast/hazelcast/README.md

  * `service-dns` (required): service DNS, usually in the form of `SERVICE-NAME.NAMESPACE.svc.cluster.local`
  * `service-dns-timeout` (optional): custom time for how long the DNS Lookup is checked

-**Note**: In this README, only XML configurations are presented, however you can achieve exactly the same effect using Java-based configurations.
+**Note**: In this README, only YAML configurations are presented, however you can achieve exactly the same effect using XML or Java-based configurations.

 ### Zone Aware